ropensci-archive/roweb2/content/blog/2019-05-01-dev-guide-update.md

   - Software Peer Review
 ---

 As announced in [our recent post about updates to our Software Peer Review system](/blog/2019/02/01/software-review-news/), all our package development, review and maintenance is available as [an online book](https://ropensci.github.io/dev_guide/).
-Our goal is to update approximately quaterly so it's already time to present its second official version!
+Our goal is to update it approximately quaterly so it's already time to present its second official version!
 You can [read the changelog](https://ropensci.github.io/dev_guide/booknews.html) or this blog post to find out what's new in our dev guide 0.2.0!

 ### A more legit and accessible book